 All US citizens and residents admitted into the Ph.D.
-Program are supported by a financial support package to cover tuition and fees (determined by Graduate Division), as well as a stipend (set by the program; $33,000 effective 10/1/19) that covers living expenses, so long as they are in good academic standing with university and program requirements.
+Program are supported by a financial support package to cover tuition and fees (determined by Graduate Division), as well as a stipend (set by the program; $33,000 effective 10/1/19; will increase to $35,000 on 10/1/22) that covers living expenses, so long as they are in good academic standing with university and program requirements.

 Unfortunately, our funding sources do not generally allow us to provide financial support to international students.
 The number of international students that the program can support, if any, varies each year depending on available funds.
 International students without funding are still welcome to apply, but we highly recommend that you look for your own funding sources to make your application more competitive.
 Students in previous years have found funding through home-government opportunities or international organizations.

 The Graduate Division announces funding opportunities through its website, fellowships page, and email.
 Some funding opportunities that students in the Ph.D. program have successfully applied for and received in the past (usually in their second year or later) include the following:

 - NSF Graduate Research Fellowship

 - Genetics Training Grant

 - NIH F31; also see other NIH predoctoral training grants